online-go/gtp2ogs/README.md

 note : some gtp2ogsarguments have default so they are enabled even if you don't specify them, such as `--komi` which default is automatic even if you dont specify it !
+(default value is overwritten when you set your own value)

+note 2 : if an argument has ranked and unranked in the same "family", use:
+- either the general argument alone,
+- OR, if you want to specify different settings for ranked and unranked games, use both the ranked and the unranked argument with wanted values, and then don't use the general argument ! (see [notes H-](/NOTES.md#h-) for details)

   below is a list of all possible to use gtp2ogs arguments, use the ones you want only, no need to use them all !